axellampp/Gymnasiearbete-Axel/README.md

 strat_tideman_chieruzzi.consecutive_opponent_defections = 0
 strat_tideman_chieruzzi.last_fresh_start = -20  # Track fresh start timing

 # Play 50 rounds of tit for tat, defect on the 51st round.
-Then check if opponent is random or tit for tat.
-Defect if random, tit for tat if tit for tat, otherwise defect every 5 to 15th round.
+Then check if opponent is choosing randomly or tit for tat.
+# Defect if opponent chooses random, tit for tat if tit for tat, otherwise defect every 5 to 15th round.
 def strat_graaskamp(opponentMoveHistory=None, selfMoveHistory=None):
     round_num = len(opponentMoveHistory)